 His presence scared me and it showed.
 I couldn’t talk in his presence and couldn’t exchange words with him.
-Neighbors saw it so whenever I was happy and playing around, they’ll scream, “Soldier man is coming oooo!!!”
-I will stop whatever I was doing and look over my shoulders to see if it was true.
+Neighbours saw it so whenever I was happy and playing around, they’d scream, “Soldier man is coming oooo!!!”
+I would stop whatever I was doing and look over my shoulders to see if it was true.
 They did it to me on several occasions and not once did I tell myself, “I won’t mind them.
 They are lying.”
-I’d rather stop to confirm than to be caught off guard by my father.
+I’d rather stop to confirm than be caught off guard by my father.

 Just like me, Olivia lived with her father.
 Her mother was abroad.
 Her father didn’t think it was a good idea to raise her in the white man’s land so he brought her to Ghana when Olivia was only eleven.
 That day in her house, I proposed to her and she said yes.
 Because we were alone, we went into the corner and had our first kiss.
 Young souls in love.
 We wanted to consume each other that day but somehow, my father’s voice pierced through the sky of my conscience just like Jesus’s father’s voice did the day he was baptized.
 I pulled away from her.
 I said, “I’m afraid.
 Someone can just walk in on us.”